 Comparison to 2018 -2023 Urban Forest Strategy: The draft strategy seems to avoid reference to the preceding Urban Forest Strategy.
 While it has been recognised by the City and the community that the previous strategy was disappointing and ineffective, this latest strategy does not appear to learn from its failures.
 It has less analysis, it is so high level that it fails to provide direction, and it lacks ambition, commitments and targets.
 The scope of the draft strategy has been expanded, yet the content has reduced.
 Instead of indicating that the City and Council are giving greater priority to urban greening of our public spaces due to increasing environmental pressures, canopy loss on private land and community concerns, it suggests the opposite.
-Vision and Ambition: There is no vision or clear sense of what the strategy aims to achieve and the urgency.
+Vision and Ambition: There is no vision or clear sense of what the strategy is a tartegy sims to achieve and the urgency.
 The strategy should clearly show where we are, where we want to get to, how and by when.
 It is not clear how the strategy is different to business as usual.
 There is no clear direction, no key moves, and no targets (canopy cover or otherwise) to measure success and ensure accountability.
-Generic Content: The strategy lacks local context, priorities and initiatives.
+Generic Content: The strategy locks local context, priorities and initiatives.
 As it stands the strategy is a high level document that could be applied to any local government.
-The Value and Importance of Urban Greening: The strategy does not convey a sense of the critical and increasing importance of urban greening to the livability, sustainability and character of our neighborhoods as our population grows and our climate warms.
-Urban Greening and Implementation Plan: The strategy leaves key strategic decisions to the Implementation Plan: A strategy should outline clear desired outcomes and strategic actions to achieve these within timeframes.
-A plan is how you are going to achieve the outcomes expanding upon strategic actions, detailing resourcing, monitoring, and timeframes.
-The timing of preparation of the implementation Plan is not provided and it is not clear if it will
+The Value and Importance of Urban Greening: The strategy does not convey a sense of the citical and increasing importance of urban greening to the livability, sustainability and character of our neighborhods as our population grows and our climate warms.
+Urban Greening and Implementation Plan: A strategy should outline clear desired outcomes and strategic actions to achieve these within timeframes.
+A plan is how you are gioing to achieve the public consultation.
+As per the practice in other Local Government Areas, it should be.
+Monitoring and Reporting: A commitment to annual public reporting should be given.
+Canopy cover mapping is proposed to be undertaken every four years.
+This should b

-The draft strategy sets a promising foundation for urban greening; however, its impact would be strengthened by the inclusion of clearly defined goals, measurable outcomes, and a focus on priority areas.
+The draft strategy sets a promising foundation for urban greening: however, its impact would be strengthened by the inclusion of clearly defined goals, measurable outcomes, and a focus on priority areas.
 In particular, key locations along the South Perth foreshore stand to gain greatly from expanded tree canopy, native plantings, and habitat restoration, enhancing both community enjoyment and ecological health.
 To further support biodiversity, the strategy should provide greater detail on wildlife corridors and identify species in urgent need of protection, such as the endangered black cockatoos whose habitat includes Collier Reserve and its surrounding areas.
 Finally, outlining a clear implementation plan with timelines and opportunities for ongoing public input would build trust, ensure accountability, and encourage broader community engagement.